remarkablegames/phaser-template/README.md

 $ yarn deploy
 ```

-It pushes the `./build/` directory to the remote repository's `gh-pages` branch.
+It force pushes the `./build/` directory to the remote repository's `gh-pages` branch.

 ## Test

-There are no tests in the template, only linting:
+There are no tests, but there is linting:

 ```sh
 # with npm